AC-FireGirl/DianeSilva/README.md

-- 👋 Heya, I’m DianeSilva
+- 👋 Heya, I’m AC-FireGirl
-- 👀 I’m interested in Video Games (specifically horror, survival and rhythm games), Coding and Meeting new people
+- 👀 I’m interested in Video Games (specifically horror, survival and rhythm games), Art, Animation, Music and Meeting new people
-- 🌱 I’m currently learning Video Game development in Unity
+- 🌱 I’m currently learning to be a Multimedia Artist
 - 💞️ I’m looking to collaborate on music and FNF mods
-- 📫 How to reach me on Discord (just friend me "dianesilva" is my username)
+- 📫 How to reach me on Discord (just friend me "ac_firegirl" is my username)

 <!---
 RJGaming-coder/RJGaming-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.